 Even though family can be stressful, they are still people you can celebrate with.
 But what happens when you don’t have family nearby?
 Being alone on a holiday like Thanksgiving can cause you to cope with loneliness in unhealthy ways.
 Fortunately, you don’t have to be alone.

 With a bit of planning and effort, you can find plenty to do on Thanksgiving day.
 The best approach is to widen your circle.
-Do you have a neighbor, coworker or friend with whom you can spend the holidays with?
+Do you have a neighbor, coworker or friend with whom you can spend the holidays?
 What about the members from your AA group?
 Ask others about their plans, and many will be happy to extend the invite!

 If you’re not comfortable doing this, consider putting your time to good use instead.
 Volunteering at a mission or homeless shelter will help you feel connected, while giving you a sense of purpose on the holidays.
 You can also help out in other ways, such as by offering to walk your neighbor’s dog or bringing a meal to those who are home sick.

 3. Being Around Alcohol

 One of the biggest Thanksgiving challenges for people in recovery is alcohol.
 Blackout Wednesday and Thanksgiving are big drinking holiday days, so it’s possible alcohol will be at your Thanksgiving feast.

 For example, you might feel pressure to drink from family members who don’t understand the process.
 Or, you might feel tempted to drink due to holiday-related stress.
 Either way, having alcohol within reach makes it that much harder.

 Managing your sobriety is like a full-time job, so be prepared to put in extra work this holiday season.
 Some ways to maintain your sobriety at Thanksgiving are:

 - Choose wisely.
 Don’t feel pressured to attend a Thanksgiving dinner at the expense of your recovery.
 You’ve put in the hard work and need to put your sobriety first.
 If you have to, spend time with a smaller group that won’t be drinking.